-Ecuador’s fourth highest volcano and mountain is also its least climbed.
-Situated at the heart of La Avenida de los Volcanes, just 50 kilometres (30 miles) southeast of Quito, Antisana is considered by many to be one of the most technical climbs in the Andes.
+Ecuador’s fourth highest peak is also its least climbed.
+Situated at the heart of Avenida de Los Volcanes, just 50 kilometres (30 miles) southeast of Quito, Antisana is considered by many to be one of the most technical climbs in the Andes.

-The semi-dormant volcano, which last erupted in 1802, has a number of different minor summits rising from its heavily glaciated rim.
-Coincidently, the tallest of these summits also happens to be the easiest to climb and, as a result, is the most frequently visited.
+The semi-dormant volcano, which last erupted in 1802, has many minor summits rising from its heavily glaciated rim.
+Coincidently, the tallest of these summits is also the easiest to climb and most frequently visited.

-Unlike many of Ecuador’s other iconic volcanos, Artisana is located on private land, and permission must be obtained in Quito before entering the property.
-(This, however, is usually a formality, and a guide can take care of it.)
+Unlike many of Ecuador’s other iconic volcanos, Artisana is located on private land, and the guide must obtain permission in Quito before entering the property.
+However, this is usually a formality.

-Another feature that makes Artisana quite unique among Ecuadorian volcanoes is its active glacier.
-Due to the movement of the glacier along the top of the mountain, there is no normal route, and route finding, in general, can be quite challenging.
+Another feature that makes Artisana unique among Ecuadorian volcanoes is its active glacier.
+Due to the glacier's movement along the top of the mountain, there is no normal route, and route finding can be quite challenging.

 The most common way to climb the volcano is via the southwest glacier.
 After arriving at the trailhead, climbers will make a steep ascent toward a well-defined ridgeline.
-Once on the ridge, climbers can follow it up over the glacier and to the summit, being careful to avoid the crevasses and traverse the various seracs along the way.
+Once on the ridge, climbers can follow it up over the glacier and to the summit, carefully avoiding the crevasses and seracs along the way.

-The route requires some quite technical and steep ice climbing and glacier travel, which makes the mountain best reserved for experienced mountaineers looking for a challenge.
+The route requires some technical and steep ice climbing and glacier travel.
+As a result, the mountain is best reserved for experienced mountaineers looking for a challenge.